austinwhite/static-site-generator/README.md

 </pre>

 #### post format
-Every post.md file must be in the following form
+Every post.md file must be in the following format
 <pre>
 ---
 title: [your title]